shadow-1310/obsedian_notes/26-remove duplicates.md

 #### pseudo code
 - how this code work
-    - uses a pointer in a while loop
+    - uses 2 pointers
-    - it checks whether the value is same as value in previous position, if yes then pops the value.
+    -
 #### mistakes
 - first of all we cannot use a iterator (for loop) as the iterator itself is changing, so we have to use a while loop
 - we also cannot use sorted() method as it will create a new array which is restricted in the question